 Legal Funding for BP Oil Spill Plaintiffs' Attorneys

 Litigation over the explosion of the Deepwater Horizon and the BP Oil Spill has taken years — and it might take years more for settlements to be realized.
-If you are a plaintiffs' attorney waiting on a long-overdue settlement, the cash flow solution you need may be post-settlement legal funding, also known as Fee Acceleration.
-To convert your settled fees into immediate working capital, call RD Legal Funding at 1-800-565-5177, ext.
-140. Speak with a legal funding specialist or fill out the brief form to your right to begin the application process.
+If you are a plaintiffs' attorney waiting on a long-overdue settlement, the cash flow solution you need may be post-settlement legal funding, also known as our Fee Acceleration product.
+To convert your settled fees into immediate working capital, call RD Legal Funding at 800-565-5177.
+Speak with a legal funding specialist or fill out the brief form on this page to begin the application process.

 BP Oil Spill

 When the Deepwater Horizon drilling rig blew up in the Gulf of Mexico in April 2010, the Macondo oil well spilled almost five million barrels of oil into the Gulf.
 The effects of this, the worst oil spill in U.S. history, continue to negatively impact the area’s environment, economy, and human health.
 Shortly after the explosion, BP established a $20 billion escrow fund directed at compensating businesses and workers in Louisiana, Mississippi, Alabama, Florida, and Texas whose income suffered as a result of the spill.
 Health problems and injuries are also covered.

 Thousands of lawsuits were filed as a result of the spill against:

 - BP which is said to have set aside $32 billion to cover cleanup, legal claims, fines and other costs.